Our team has been hard at work selecting AI models capable of improving commodity price forecast accuracy. Here’s what we’ve learned.

 AI-based commodity price forecasting is just one of the many innovations helping us find the ideal balance of AI and HI to meet our clients’ exact commodity and procurement insight demands.

-You can learn more about our unique AI+HI approach, and see what it could do for your organisation in our new deep-dive paper, How The Smart Cube is empowering Procurement to become the #1 value creator in the business.
+You can learn more about our unique AI+HI approach, and see what it could do for your organisation in our new report, How The Smart Cube is empowering Procurement to become the #1 value creator in the business.